johnbiundo/dev.to-articles/blog-posts/generate-knex/generate-knex.md

 - Provide a roadmap to a basic pattern used within common NestJS packages.
 This can help you be a better consumer of those packages.
 - Encourage Devs to think about how to make use of this pattern in their own code to enable more easily composable modules.

 Some might consider the pattern a bit complex, and I wouldn't necessarily argue.
-However, gaining a good understanding of it is useful, and helps in the quest for mastery of some core concepts of Nest, especially around leveraging the module system and Dependency Injection.
+However, gaining a good understanding of it is useful, and helps in the quest for mastery of some core concepts of Nest, especially around leveraging the _module system_ and _Dependency Injection_.
 Nevertheless, there's a fair amount of boilerplate code in the pattern.
 Wouldn't it be great to simplify the process?

 NestJS CLI custom schematics to the rescue! :rocket: